+AGRICULTURAL SOCIETY.

-trates SOUTH RIDING OF OXFORD Mr s now th of AGRICULTURAL SOCIETY. a first distance and a me effect.
-They were exhibited by Mrs M. G. Elliott.
-The two Ottomaus worked in Berlin Wool, marked No. 4, were also splendid articles and would certainly have taken the prize had the pictures of Mrs Elliott been absent.
-Among the Quilts, the most conspicious was one of a most gorgeous pattern by Mrs M. G. Effioit, which took the first prize.
-We also particularly admired a Quilt marked No 1, which although not so gorgeous in appearance as Mrs Elliott's was a splendid article of the kind.
+A first of Mrs. M. G. Elliott.
+The two Ottomans worken in Berlin Wool, marked No. 4, were also splendid articles and would certainly have taken the prize had the pictures of Mrs. Elliott been absent.
+Among the Quilts, the most conspicious was one of a most gorgeous pattern by Mrs. M. G. Elliott, which took the first prize.
+We also particularly admired a Quilt marked No. 1, which although not so gorgeous in appearance as Mrs. Elliott's was a splendid article of the kind.
 And now we approach